GuduleLapointe/opensim-debian/README.md

   /usr/share/opensim if we make a package)
   - Scripts and utilities are in bin/
   - The main code (latest stable OpenSim release) is located in lib/opensim (yes, in lib, not in bin, because they are not directly executable on all OSes, and they rely on lot of other files around them)
-  - Preferences are read from etc/ /etc/ and ~/etc/ )
+  - Preferences are read from /OSDDIR/etc/ /etc/ and ~/etc/, each one overriding the precedent
-  - Cache is stored in var/cache
+  - Cache is stored in /OSDDIR/cache
-  - Logs in var/log
+  - Logs in /OSDDIR/logs
-  - Databases (if using sqlite) should be store in var/db (but we don't use sqlite, so this could be done later)
+  - Databases (if using sqlite) should be store in var/db (but we don't use sqlite, so this could be fixed later)
   - If using other stable release(s) that the one included, they should be stored in share/
   - Git clone and other works in progress should go in dev/